 - Electromagnetic Fields: A consumer’s Guide to the Issues and How to protect Ourselves.
 (1995, 2000) Blake Levitt has written another important book which explains this complex issue with intelligence and clarity.
 She writes about the many facets of this issue even explaining in simple and not overwhelming detail electromagnetic frequencies and electricity.
 She then details how our bodies and cells generate and use electric signals to operate.
 Reports of impacts on humans and animals is included.
 The results of earlier studies which have been the basis of our modern research are highlighted and should not be ignored.
 This work is a good and easy read before diving into the newer research.
 It provides a solid foundation of knowledge for physicians, researchers and the public.

 - The Invisible Rainbow: A History of Electricity and Life.(2017) Arthur Firstenberg.
 An astounding, provocative and essential reference on how electricity was discovered in the 1700’s along with scientific observations of biological and health effects of early researchers.
 Teachers, parents, students and those interested in both scientific history and/or health effects from electricity will truly enjoy this well-referenced, easily readable book which is, as other reviewers have noted, hard to put down.

 - Overpowered: What Science Tells Us About the Dangers of Cell Phones and Other WiFi-Age Devices.
 (2014) Martin Blank, PhD.
 This is the new classic work discussing the latest science of wireless devices in a logical and organized fashion.
 He starts with his own disbelief that radio frequencies could cause biological effects, let alone biological harm.
-This is exceptionally well done and a book often recommended as one of the first to read the understand this issue.
+This is exceptionally well done and a book often recommended as one of the first to read in order to understand this issue.

 - Doubt is Their Product: How Industry’s on Assault on Science Threatens Your Health.
 (2008).
 David Michaels.
 With a unique style and shocking facts about industry efforts to bury and dismiss science (and sometimes scientists) this is another must read for all working to understand why tobacco took so long to be regulated and why toxins are still accumulating in our environment.
 David Michael’s is an epidemiologist and former Assistant Secretary of Energy and the Environment, Safety, and Health during the Clinton Administration, working on protecting the health of workers and the community around the nation’s nuclear weapon’s facilities.
 He has an insider’s perspective about clever industry tactics deployed with tobacco and still used today.
 His book is well-researched, fact-based and thoroughly referenced.
 You will feel much more enlightened after reading this book.

-Psychosocial Issues of Technology Use
+Psychosocial Issues and Technology Addiction

 - Be the Parent, Please: Stop Banning Seesaws and Start Banning Snapchat: Strategies for Solving the Real Parenting Problems.
 (2017) Naomi Schaefer Riley.
 Technology is becoming an integral part of childhood and is making life easier for parents who now have an convenient distraction for their kids.
 Mom and dad are finding out, however, that there are social and emotional effects of too much of this seductive digital technology.
 They now want to take control of parenting again.
-Riley advises it may not be easy as you have to replace technology with more time consuming human interaction.
+Riley advises it may not be easy as you think to replace technology with more time consuming human interaction.
 Be prepared for her “tough mommy tips”.
 This is sure to be a valuable resource guide to healthier parenting.

 - Behavioral Addictions: Criteria, Evidence, and Treatment.
 (2014) Kenneth Rosenberg, MD and Laura Feder, Psy.D Is an authoritative text on the diagnosis and treatment of behavioral addictions.
 It defines behavioral addictions versus impulse control disorders and how best to treat them.
 It is a useful guide for clinicians.